MP - 03

 On day four, a long drive from Aurangabad to Burhanpur waits for you after breakfast.
 To break the monotony of the drive, you will be stopping at Ajanta Caves, 2.5 hours from Aurangabad.
 Ajanta Caves are a collection of 30 rock-cut caves with Buddhist scriptures and art inscriptions, dating back to 2nd century BCE to 480 CE.
 After exploring this historical marvel, you will be headed towards Burhanpur.

-Your day five of India Heritage Tour is packed with several gems of attractions in Burhanpur.
+Your day five of Heritage Tour of India is packed with several gems of attractions in Burhanpur.
 Your first stop will be Jama Masjid built way back in 1590 and then the royal abode of the Farooqui rulers, Shahi Quila, which is now kind of in ruins.
 Next, stop at some more destinations like Dargah-e-hakimi, Gurudwara Badi Sangat Badshahi Dus and Kundi Bhandara, a unique underground water management system from the old days.

 Today, you will yet again embark on a long drive through the highways of Maharashtra.
 This time you will be travelling to Maheshwar.
 But before that, you have two interesting stops on the way.
 Your first visit is to the Asigarh Fort, which is considered as the gateway to the Deccan as it commands a pass through the Satpura ranges connecting the valleys of Narmada and Tapti.
 The second stop is at Omkareshwara Temple in Mandhata Island.
 This shrine of Lord Shiva is one of the twelve Jyotirlingams that are scattered around India.
 After offering prayers, reach Maheshwar and check into your hotel for the night.